 Volunteer + Lead.
 We recommend that you participate in volunteer activities that benefit others.
 Contact the Office of Leadership and Community Engagement for more information about volunteering with local weekly trips, Alternative Break Trips, and more.
 We also recommend that you participate in leadership seminars, workshops, retreats and LEAD courses.
 Get involved and join a student club or organization, such as the Pre-Dental Society or Tri-Beta (biological honors society).

 Connect + Explore.
 Get to know your professors and local health care professionals.
 These individuals are valuable resources for research experience, volunteering, shadowing and letters of recommendation.
 Consider Study Abroad programs through the Office of International Programs and Services.
+Attend information sessions, workshops, field trips, and other events for pre-dental students offered by the Office of Medical Professions Advising.

 Research.
 Talk with your professors and peers who are involved with undergraduate research and consider opportunities within the College of Science and Mathematics.